 pumpkin mini muffins

 mini muffins

 Pumpkin and pumpkin spice is everywhere.
 The flavor has permeated the food and lifestyle scene.
 From cereal to coffee to candles, it is the flavor for fall.
-Granted, many of us are ready for 2020 to be in the rearview mirror, but it seems that PSM started showing up right after the 4th of July!
 The great news is that this winter squash can be both a delicious and healthy addition to your menu — and it pairs well with chocolate!
 What’s not to love?!
 Read on for more….

 mini pumpkin muffins

-For those of you that remember I used to work for Martha Stewart you may be surprised I am an advocate for canned.
-It’s is one of the few vegetables whose canned version is quite good and face it, who has the time to make their own fresh puree?
+For those of you who remember I used to work for Martha Stewart, you may be surprised I am an advocate for canned.
+It’s one of the few vegetables whose canned version is quite good and face it, who has the time to make their fresh puree?

-If you want fresh puree I suggest quartering the pumpkin and remove the seeds.
+If you want fresh puree: quarter the pumpkin and remove the seeds.
 (Leave the skin attached.)
-Place on a foil lined sheet pan and bake in a preheated 350°F oven until tender, at least 45 minutes.
-Then, remove the skin and puree the tender vegetable in a food processor until smooth.
-It’s not that it’s hard or that fresh can be incredibly tasty, it’s just that the canned version can be an easy addition to your pantry staples.
+Place on a foil-lined sheet pan and bake in a preheated 350°F oven until tender, at least 45 minutes.
+Then, remove the skin and puree in a food processor until smooth.

+pumpkin mini muffins